cmonty/reading-list/readme.md

 **Learn Objective-C on the Mac** by Mark Dalrymple and Scott Knaster

+> Another book I'd like to revisit soon with my iOS development goal in mind.
+The book provides clear examples and how the code relates to C code.
+I'd like to create a simple Breakable Toy since I didn't interact much with the code examples from the book. _2010_

 **Rails for PHP Developers** by Derek DeVries

 > I liked the fact Derek started the book comparing PHP to Ruby.
 It set up the rest of the book and showed some fundamental Ruby practices to apply when using the Rails framework.
 Otherwise, it was just a typical overview of Rails.
 I probably should have combined it with Agile Web Development with Rails. _2010_